 Well, as with everything, there is a simple system involved in becoming a roadie.
 It may not be easy, but it is simple.
 There are 5 steps, and I’ve listed them here.

-Step 1: What You Need To Know About The Live Music Business
+Step 1: Get What You Need To Know About The Live Music Business

 Your first step is to get to know everything about how the live music business works.
 This is going to be vital for you as you start to get work, working for bands on tour.

 Please do not skip this step – this knowledge will help you to seize more opportunities for work.
-Everything you need to know about concert touring is in my book, ‘The Tour Book’.
+You can get the information you need by reading my guide to the live music business.

 Step 2: Get To Know The Various Road Crew Jobs

 The live music business is made up of artist managers, booking agents, and promoters.
 They are involved in organising a modern music performance but it is the road crew who actually go out and set the shows up.
-There are in fact three separate groups of crew involved in putting on a concert – the house/local crew, the artists touring crew and the suppliers touring crew – the diagram below shows those various road crew jobs.
+There are three groups of crew involved in putting on a concert – the stagehands, the artist’s touring crew, and the supplier’s touring crew.
+Find out what you can about each role to make it easier to decide what job best suits you.
+The diagram below shows those various road crew jobs.

 Step 3: Set Up Your Own Freelance Crew Business